severalnines/docs/administration.rst

 Now, we can safely perform the package upgrade as described in the next steps.

 ..
-Note:: Your old configuration file now lives in ``/etc/cmon.d/cmon_[cluster_id].cnf``.
+Note:: Your old configuration file now lives in ``/etc/cmon.d/cmon_{cluster_id}.cnf``.

 3) Update the repository list and perform the upgrade:

 .. code-block:: bash

 	$ sudo apt-get update
-	$ sudo apt-get install clustercontrol clustercontrol-cmonapi clustercontrol-controller clustercontrol-nodejs
+	$ sudo apt-get install clustercontrol clustercontrol-cmonapi clustercontrol-controller clustercontrol-ssh clustercontrol-notifications

 4) If you are upgrading from version 1.3.0 or later, you can skip this step.
 Upgrade the CMON database for ClusterControl controller.
 When performing an upgrade from an older version, it is compulsory to apply the SQL modification files relative to the upgrade.
-For example, when upgrading from version 1.2.8 to version 1.4.1, apply all SQL modification files between those versions in sequential order:
+For example, when upgrading from version 1.2.8 to version 1.4.2, apply all SQL modification files between those versions in sequential order:

 .. code-block:: bash